betterscientificsoftware/bssw.io/docs/pages/bssw/bssw_styling_originalarticles.md

 * General guidance is 250-500 words, though this is flexible (some articles have been shorter, some a bit longer).
 * BSSw.io uses [Github-Flavored Markdown](https://guides.github.com/features/mastering-markdown/) for original article markup
 * BSSw.io team encourages authors to point to a modest number of additional resources that enhance your article.
 Too many links tend to distract readers.
 In most cases, BSSw.io team would like to have the items authors refer to in BSSw.
 These would usually be what BSSw.io calls "curated content", which means short items that provide a pointer to an extenral resource with a short description.
 Authors are welcome to prepare those as separate contributions, and BSSw.io team is happy to help.
-* There are some formatting tips described below
-   -  The formatting to include a hero image is a bit finicky.
-      * The `**Hero Image:**` tag must be followed by a blank line
-      * The image itself must be in a Markdown list item (that is, it starts with `-`)
-   -  Positioning of the hero image relative to the contributor and publication date metadata doesn't matter
-   -  Having a deck and having a hero image in a blog post are mutually exclusive
-      * A way to approximate having both is to have the hero image and then put the deck as your first (short) paragraph after the image and italicize it.

 ### Structure of main body
 The structure of the main body has two parts: (1) Content of the Article; and (2) Author bios.